Our Agro-Photovoltaic Concept

 - Biomass and material use

-- Arable land is also possible but more difficult to implement
+- Arable land is also possible

 Depending on the type of use, the machinery used for farming as well as the photovoltaic plant itself will be technically adjusted to enable optimal use of the area.
 (Examples: protection against stone chipping or protection against cable bites in pasture farming).